GarnettJZ/APU-Moodle-Login-Skipper/README.md

 You know the drill.
 To get to Moodle, you have to:

 1. Go to APSpace.
-2. Log in.
+2. Log in (If you haven't).
 3. Find the Moodle button.
 4. Click it.

 This multi-step dance is required for every temporary session.
-This script says "nah" to all that and takes you straight to the good stuff.
+Why use 5 seconds when you can use only 1?

 ## ✨ What It Does